Skip to main content

 (3) A CRES provider shall comply in a timely manner with all valid notices from customers to cancel or terminate the contract as provided for by the contract and by these rules.

-(4) A CRES provider shall assign a number to each version of its standard contract form (including changes in contract price), retain such forms for no less than two years, and provide copies to staff within three business days of request.
+(4) A CRES provider shall assign a number to each version of its standard contract form (including changes in contract price), retain such forms for no less than two years.

 (E) Residential and small commercial customers shall have the right to rescind their contracts, within seven calendar days following the postmark date on the electric utility's confirmation notice: